sdspot2034/reading-analytics/README.md

 ## 4. Data Source and Connectivity:
 Data Source:
 - Personal records of reading activities through Aug'21 - Present.
-- This was maintained in a Google Sheets Workbook segregates into worksheets by year.
+- This was maintained in a Google Sheets Workbook segregated into worksheets by year.
 - OAuth was used to allow data access from personal drive.
-- Appending of all worksheets into a single table was performed with **M-Query** in Power Query Data Source Advanced Settings.
+- Collation of all worksheets into a single data source was performed with **M-Query** in Power Query Data Source Advanced Settings.

 ## 5. Future Scope:
 1. Geographical analysis of author origins.